It’s no surprise that I get a lot of questions about the 6+1 traits of writing.

 Do you know of any others lingering about?

-Of course, if you want to learn more about the traits, I’m running a self-paced online course version of my Writing Traits Masterclass that starts tomorrow (Monday, Feb 22).
+Of course, if you want to learn more about the traits, you can sign up to my online self paced course, the Writing Traits Masterclass.

 The Writing Traits Masterclass Series is focused on building your knowledge of the key qualities within each of the writing traits.